aquarial/urbit-lfs-filehosting/README.md

 ## TODO

+- [ ] full JSON communciation between fileserver/provider
+    - hoon/fileserver comms are in url (`http:url/<key>/<bytes`), should be JSON
+    - need to fix before [restor webster state on reboot]
+- [ ] gall app restores webserver state on reboot
+    - fileserver loses ram on reset (list of open upload paths). hoon should restore
 - [ ] add fileserver config for static security code
+    - rust code creates new key each run of server, requires manual hoon app reconnect
+    - rust code should allow reading key from config file
 - [ ] allow configuring lfs-client debug levels
-- [ ] gall app restores webserver state on reboot
+    - hoon apps spew debug prints into console
 - [ ] behn fileserver status check
+    - hoon should check fileserver status every X seconds
 - [ ] transactions either succeed or can be safely retried
+    - do some sanity checks that hoon is single-source-of-truth
 - [ ] garbage collect unused files on fileserver if something goes wrong
+    - if upload confirm fails, delete file
+- [ ] match client/provider versioning
+    - should payloads include a version num?
+- [ ] ensure deleting a group doesn't break provider
+    - sanity check
 - [ ] collect stats on users
+    - allow provider to view uploaders
 - [ ] ratelimiting?
-- [ ] full JSON communciation between fileserver/provider
-- [ ] match client/provider versioning
 - [ ] ensure provider is safe even if clients are modified
-- [ ] ensure deleting a group doesn't break provider
+    - minor security check

 - [x] provider can export & restore state